Health Conditions That Affect Sleep Quality

 Can gastritis cause sleeplessness?

-Lactose intolerance (allergy to dairy products) and Celiac disease (allergy to gluten-based foods) can also cause bloating, nausea, stomachache, and flatulence.
+Lactose intolerance (allergy to dairy products) and celiac disease (allergy to gluten-based foods) can also cause bloating, nausea, stomachache, and flatulence.
 All of it can be troubling for your deep sleep and might disrupt your sleep cycle.

 can gastritis cause sleeplessness

-Does eating affect our quality of life?
+Do eating patterns affect our quality of life?

 Can neural problems make one's insomnia worse?